monash-human-power/MHP-website/src/markdown/about.md

   - heading: Our Mission
-    description: Our team is aiming to break the Australian HPV F200 land speed record of 96.7 km/h, as well as represent Australia at the World Human Powered Vehicle Speed Challenge in Las Vegas, NV.
+    description: Our team is aiming to break the Australian HPV F200 land speed record of 96.7 km/h, as well as represent Australia at the World Human Powered Vehicle Speed Challenge in Nevada.
 We take pride in developing industry-ready graduates through our collaborative design and manufacturing process.
-We believe that HPV provides a relevant and immersive framework for learning STEM and we use this framework to promote sustainability in schools.
+We believe that HPVs provide a relevant and immersive framework for learning STEM and we use this framework to promote sustainability in schools.
     buttonText: See the bike